rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 The server's `midi` option accepts the following parameters, separated by spaces.

 !!! warning ""
-    If an option contains space characters, it must be enquoted.
+    If an option contains space characters, it must be quoted.

 **`list`**